rzepixx/Console_Utility_Program_in_C/README.md

 # Console Utility Program in C++

-This is a simple **console-based program written in C++** that provides a menu-driven interface for performing various small tasks.
+This is a simple university **console-based program written in C++** that provides a menu-driven interface for performing various small tasks.
 The program demonstrates basic programming concepts such as loops, conditionals, arrays, random number generation, and file handling.

 ## Features
 - Menu-driven console interface